 Mitigate Fraud and Consumer Friction with Integrated Identity Verification (IDV)

 Contact centers face a delicate balancing act that pits the requirements of fraud mitigation against the concern that requisite authentication processes may frustrate legitimate consumers and drive operational costs higher.
 To further complicate matters, cybercriminals are becoming increasingly adept at exploiting the most widely accepted multi-factor authentication steps: 1) knowledge-based authentication (KBA), and 2) SMS text messaging.
-By spoofing the identifies of consumers via easily accessible PII and exploiting mobile devices via SIM swap, phone porting, and call forwarding techniques, cybercriminals are driving fraud rates higher and pressuring organizations to increase rather than reduce consumer friction.
+By spoofing the identifies of consumers via easily accessible PII and exploiting mobile devices via SIM swap, unauthorized reassignment, and call forwarding techniques, cybercriminals are driving fraud rates higher and pressuring organizations to increase rather than reduce consumer friction.

 Neustar commissioned Forrester Consulting in October 2018 to evaluate the current state of fraud prevention, as well as the offline, online, and device-based identity verification (IDV) methods firms deploy to tell legitimate customers' identity from those who are seeking to do harm or falsify intent.